lassebaerlandstrand/Snake-TDT4100-Project/README.md

 To further enhance performance, the AI's recursion method now utilizes multithreading.

 ## Class diagram
-The image below shows the class diagram for the `Game` class and its related classes.
+The image below shows the class diagram for the Model part of the project.
 The attributes and methods of `FXMLController` have been omitted as we are only implementing an interface of it, and do not require knowledge of its internal implementation from the perspective of the `Game` class.
 ![Class diagram](img/TDT4100%20-%20Project%20-%20Class%20Diagram.jpg)

 ## Images of the game